-Let us fix a countable transitive model M of ZF^- which sees that all sets are countable.
-In order to stay in line with earlier notation, let $\mathbb{M} = \langle M, \mathcal{C} \rangle$ with \mathcal{C} denoting the collection of classes definable over $\langle M, \in \rangle$.
-Will will show that one can perform a fairly simple class forcing over \mathbb{M} , that turns the reals of M (which are a proper class of \mathbb{M} by the proof of Cantor's diagonalization argument performed within M) into a set in its generic extensions.
+We will show that over a model M of ZF^- which thinks that all sets are countable, one can perform a fairly simple class forcing that turns the reals of M (which are a proper class of M by the proof of Cantor's diagonalization argument performed within M) into a set in its generic extensions.

-Let \mathbb{Q} be the finite support product of ω -many copies of the notion of class forcing \mathbb{P} from Definition 6.10.
+Let \mathbb{Q} be the finite support product of ω -many copies of the notion of class forcing \mathbb{P} from Definition 6.9.
 We claim that forcing with \mathbb{Q} turns the reals of M into a set in any of its generic extensions.
 Moreover, we will show that \mathbb{Q} does not satisfy the forcing theorem.
 This provides easier alternative witnesses for [HKL+16, Theorem 1.3], that is notions of class forcing which fail to satisfy the forcing theorem, however only over certain models of ZF^- .

 Lemma 7.1.
-There is a \mathbb{Q} -name τ such that
+There is a \mathbb{Q} -name τ such that for every \mathbb{Q} -generic filter G over M,